 Notes

 The lenticular chases seemed particularly hard to find.
 The mail away jumbo cards are equally hard to find, though they do usually come as a set.
 This set, like the Awesomes, is hard to complete now.
-To make matters worse, the prismatic nature of the cards make them more prone to damage.
+To make matters worse, the prismatic nature of the cards makes them more prone to damage than normal cards.
 I have seen Prismatics with lifting and cracked foil.
 Often these cards were damaged straight out of the pack, as they tended to stick together.
 Dark background cards seem especially affected.
+You can see now, on my new scans, some of my cards in archival storage containers have started to crack.
+I do not know of a way to prevent this damage over time.

 Despite the problems, the Prismatic set is one of the most popular, with good reason.
-Like the later Series 3 cards (see below), many of these images are unique to this set, and the prismatic cardstock gives them a special feel.
+Like the later Series 3 cards (see below), many of these images are unique to this set, and the prismatic cardstock gives them a special (some might say tacky!) feel.

 Scans